talbash/QPTforRBM/README.md

 Quantum-Inspired Tempering for Ground State Approximation using RBM's.
 Repository for code to reproduce the main results of arXiv:2210.11405

 ## Compilation instructions
 To compile, you will need an MPI enabled C++ compiler with c++14.
-For example,
+For example, gcc 11.3 and openmpi 4.1.4 should allow compilation.

 There are two source codes available.
 The first, XXXX, uses a wavefunction ansatze based on a standard RBM, as in Eqt.(1) of arXiv:2210.11405.
 The second, XXXX, uses a wavefunction ansatze based on a symmetric RBM, as in Eqt.(17) of arXiv:2210.11405.